romainguy/markdeep-rasterizer/README.md

 # Markdeep Rasterizer

 This module can be used to convert [Markdeep](https://casual-effects.com/markdeep/) files to static HTML.
 Converting Markdeep files to static HTML greatly improves load times in complex documents.
-It can also be beneficial to users who choose to disable JavaScript.
+It can also be beneficial to users who choose to disable JavaScript (the generated document still needs JavaScript to render equations though).
 The conversion is performed using Chromium via [Puppeteer](https://github.com/puppeteer/puppeteer).

-This conversion can also be attempted using Firefox of Chrome in headless mode from the command line, but the generated result still attemptes to execute Markdeep.
+This conversion can also be attempted using Firefox of Chrome in headless mode from the command line, but the generated result still attempts to execute Markdeep.

 # Example